dotZeroSlash/helix-audio/README.md

 - Python 3.8+
 - Microphone access
-- Internet connection (for Gemini API)
+- Internet connection (for cloud APIs)
 - Ollama installed (if using local model)

 ## Installation